RocketChat/docs-old/legal/privacy.md

 For our Cloud Offerings, we act as a Data Processor for our Customers, who are the Data Controllers of the instances they have licensed and administer.
 You as a user generally will be bound by the Data Controller´s policies.
 For theses instances, please direct your data privacy questions to the Data Controller.

 With regards to some of our Cloud Products, Customers have certain options to select the processing location of data and to configure the privacy-relevant settings of the instance.
+If you are the customer of one of these instances, you can contact us and get more information on where your instance is running.

+We generally offer two regions:

+- hosting in the United States
+- hosting in the European Union

+Other regions may be added over time.

 Where required, we also offer to sign Standard Contractual Clauses approved by the European Commission to guarantee an adequate level of data protection or other mechanisms relevant for the Customer.

-The amount of Personal Data we process with our Cloud Offerings is limited to what the Customer and his users enter into the Service and the purposes of processing such data are strictly limited to providing and improving the Service and in accordance with the Data Controller´s instructions.
+The amount of Personal Data we process with our Cloud Offerings is limited to what the Customer and his users enter into the Service.
+In the cloud offering, we will not process the cookie or analytics data described above.
+The purposes of processing the data are strictly limited to providing and improving the Service and in accordance with the Data Controller´s instructions.
+We never access workspace data (i.e. the actual content the customer is entering in his instance), unless the customer asks us to in form of a support request, we are bound by a valid law enforcement request or to protect our own interests, such as investigating potential abuse of the service.

+Once your usage of our cloud offering ceases, we will remove all your data, including backups, after a short grace period - or immediately, if you tell us to.

 Changes to This Privacy Policy
 ------------------------------